winninggodspower/markdown-editor/Readme.md

 ___

 #### Features
-- it takesyour markdown text and convert it into 👩‍💻html code
+- it takes your markdown text and convert it into 👩‍💻html code

 - it stores your markdown file right from your browser💻 .

 - it allows you to rename your file into a suitable👌 name before download❗

-- download your markdown file in our local computer🖥
+- download your markdown file into your local computer🖥

 - can also download the 💾html file along side!❗
 ___